EUCANCan/variant-callers/README.md

 # PLATFORM NAME - Variant callers<!-- omit in toc -->

 This repository contains the scripts to run the variant callers used in PLATFORM NAME.
-The variant callers are executed from Bash scripts that use Singularity containers (sometimes it might be necessary to convert the Docker containers to Singularity containers, see [Converting from Docker to Singularity](#converting-from-docker-to-singularity)).
+The variant callers are executed from Bash scripts that use Singularity containers (sometimes it might be necessary to convert the Docker containers to Singularity containers, see [Useful information](#useful-information)).
+The scripts are located in the [`executable_scripts/`](executable_scripts/) folder of this repository.

 The containers references are available in the [variant caller list](#variant-callers-list) below.
 Some of the containers recipies are available in this repository, while others are available in external repositories.
 For the latter, the link to the repository is provided.